The Benefits of Melatonin

 - Protects bone mass

-In this digital age, people are using their computers and phones with frequency and doing so at night must be avoided for it suppresses melatonin production keeping you awake for longer.
-Even having an alarm clock with a blue LED screen will stunt melatonin production.
+In this digital age, people are using their computers and phones with frequency and doing so at night must be avoided for this suppression of melatonin production keeps you awake for longer.
+Even having an alarm clock with a blue LED screen will stunt production.

 - Evidence points to melatonin being a valuable adjunct to the treatment of cancer for it helps protect the body against the damaging effects of radiation therapy.